The Grouparoo Blog

 See all of Pedro S Lopez's posts.

-Pedro is a full-stack Software Engineer that fell in love with programming at an early age.
+Pedro is a full-stack Software Engineer working on Grouparoo, an open source data framework that easily connects your data to business tools.
 He's a tinkerer that enjoys reverse engineering, automation and technology in general.
 When he's not programming, Pedro spends his time playing and listening to music.

 Learn more about Pedro @ https://pedroslopez.me/